 The patient should be in approximately the center of the bed.
-Other objects should not lean against the bedsides.
+Stuffed animals and other objects should not lean against the bedsides.
 All leads, IV tubes and ventilator tubes should be secured.
 Blankets may be tucked under the mattress, but must not be tucked under the weighing platform.